themrleon/tui-mp3-player/README.md

 4. Go to a folder that has mp3 files and run it `tuimp3`

 # Controls
-* Arrow keys = Move up/down and scroll horizontally on long music names
+* Arrow keys = Move up/down and scroll horizontally for long music names
 * Q = Quit
 * S = Stop playing
 * ENTER = Play selected music